alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 You can [create the table manually](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) beforehand or simply give your Lambda function DynamoDB [create table permissions](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html) and it will happen automatically.
 Just remember it can take a minute or so for the table to be created on the first invocation.
 If you create the table manually, the Primary Key must be a string value called "userId".

+### Tips
+- When any of the response events are emitted `:ask`, `:tell`, `:askWithCard`, etc. The lambda context.succeed() method is called, which immediately stops processing of any further background tasks.
+Any asynchronous jobs that are still will not be completed and any lines of code below the response emit statement will not be executed.
+This is not the case for non responding events like `:saveState`.
+- In order to "transfer" a call from one state handler to another, `this.handler.state` needs to be set to the name of the target state.
+If the target state is "", then `this.emit("TargetStateName")` should be called.
+For any other states, `this.emitWithState("TargetStateName")` must be called instead.
+- The contents of the prompt and repompt values get wrapped in SSML tags.
+This means that any special XML characters within the value need to be escape coded.
+For example, this.emit(":ask", "I like M&M's") will cause a failure because the `&` character needs to be encoded as `&amp;`.
+Other characters that need to be encoded include: `<` -> `&lt;`, and `>` -> `&gt;`.

 ### Next Steps

 Try extending the HighLow game: